-Robert Roy Reed, CFP® PartnershipFinancial.com

-Resources for Parents of College Students

-In Norway, they are called curling parents ing parents, carefully smoothing the littlest bits of snow and ice out of the way for their offspring.
-In the United States, we call them helicopter parents, diligently hovering just overhead to maintain an unobstructed bird's-eye view of

-everything involving their children.
+In Norway, they are called curling parents, carefully smoothing the littlest bits of snow and ice out of the way for their offspring.
+In the United States, we call them helicopter parents, diligently hovering just overhead to maintain an unobstructed bird's eye view of everything involving their children.
 In both countries, these terms have a negative, though humorous, connotation.

 No one wants to be labeled a helicopter parent.
-But when your children are away at college,

-there are questions

-you have and information you

-need.
-Some college students do a

-Weekend or when housing deposits are due, but others don't.
-This

-article provides suggestions and

-resources for parents of college

-students, giving you the information you need without hovering.
+But when your children are away at college, there are questions you have and information you need.
+Some college students do a terrific job filling their parents in on things like the dates for Parents' Weekend or when housing deposits are due, but others don't.
+This article provides suggestions and resources for parents of college students, giving you the information you need without hovering.